 Super Lawyers ranks Ms. Correia as one of the top 50 women lawyers in Washington, D.C.
 Best Lawyers has recognized Ms. Correia as among the highest peer-rated plaintiff employment lawyers in the Washington, D.C. area since 2009 and as “Lawyer of the Year” in 2020 among Civil Rights lawyers.
 Washingtonian Magazine also selected Ms. Correia among its “Top Lawyers” for more than a decade.
 Ms. Correia also is ranked among the Law Dragon 500 for her work in employment law.

-Ms. Correia currently serves as President of the National Employment Lawyers Association and has been a member of its Board of Directors since 2014.
+Since 2014, Ms. Correia has served as a member of the National Employment Lawyers Association's Board of Directors.
 She served as President of the Metropolitan Washington Employment Lawyers Association from 2004 to 2007, where she continues to serve on the Board of Directors.
 She also serves on the Board of Directors of the Public Justice Foundation, and the Trial Lawyers Association of Metropolitan Washington, D.C.

 In 2000, Ms. Correia served as co-counsel to the plaintiff class in Hartman v.
 Powell, a gender discrimination class action that garnered a settlement in the amount of $508 million, the largest award in the history of the Civil Rights Act of 1964.
 She shared the 2000 Trial Lawyer of the Year award presented by Trial Lawyers for Public Justice for her work on this landmark case.